Each year, Sugar Research Australia (SRA) calls for Preliminary Research Proposals (PRPs) that address sugar industry research priority areas.

 - Key Focus Area 1: Optimally-adapted varieties, plant breeding and release

-- Key Focus Area 2: Soil health and nutrient management
+- Key Focus Area 2: Soil health, nutrient management and environmental sustainability

 - Key Focus Area 3: Pest, disease and weed management

-- Key Focus Area 4: Farming systems and production management
+- Key Focus Area 4: Farming systems and harvesting

 - Key Focus Area 5: Milling efficiency and technology